 - Customization: Individual disability insurance policies can be tailored to meet the specific needs of the individual, including benefit amount, waiting period, benefit period, and definition of disability.
 This allows for greater flexibility in designing a policy that meets the individual’s unique circumstances.

-- Coverage amounts: Individual disability insurance policies may offer higher benefit amounts than group coverage, providing greater income replacement in the event of a disability.
+- Coverage amounts: Individual disability insurance policies may offer higher benefits than group coverage, providing greater income replacement in the event of a disability.

 - Underwriting: Individual disability insurance policies typically require more detailed underwriting, including medical exams and financial documentation.
-This may result in a more accurate assessment of the individual’s risk profile and may lead to more favorable policy terms.
+This may result in a more accurate assessment of the individual’s risk profile and more favorable policy terms.

 - Tax benefits: Premiums paid for individual disability insurance are typically paid with after-tax dollars, which means that benefits received under the policy are not subject to income tax.
-This can provide a significant tax advantage over group disability insurance, which may be subject to income tax if the premiums are paid by the employer.
+This can provide a significant tax advantage over group disability insurance, which may be subject to income tax if the employer pays the premiums.

 Individual disability insurance lawsuits are typically governed by state law, while ERISA disability lawsuits are governed by federal law.